mr-j90/llm-zoomcamp-project-capstone/README.md

 ICs"*, *"Who has machine-learning experience?"* — and those are where semantic retrieval shines.

-**Roster-RAG treats this as a routing problem.** A lightweight router classifies intent and dispatches to one of two tools: a structured-query tool over DuckDB for analytical questions, and a semantic-search tool over a vector index for descriptive ones.
+**HR Data Q&A treats this as a routing problem.** A lightweight router classifies intent and dispatches to one of two tools: a structured-query tool over DuckDB for analytical questions, and a semantic-search tool over a vector index for descriptive ones.
 Both return grounded context that the LLM uses to answer — no ungrounded